amol1629/coding_practice/basic_of_javascript/INTERVIEW_QUESTIONS.md

 28. **Implement a function to validate if a string has balanced parentheses.**
 29. **Write a function to perform a deep clone of an object.**
 30. **Implement a function to compute the power of a number using recursion.**

+---

+# JavaScript Interview Questions for Front End Interviews

+## About

+This document contains a collection of JavaScript interview questions commonly asked in front-end development interviews.
+These questions cover various topics, including event delegation, closures, prototypal inheritance, JavaScript ES6+ features, and more.

+---

+## JavaScript Interview Questions

+### General JavaScript Concepts

+* Explain event delegation.
+* Explain how `this` works in JavaScript.
+* Explain how prototypal inheritance works.
+* What do you think of AMD vs CommonJS?
+* Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
+What needs to be changed to properly make it an IIFE?
+* What's the difference between a variable that is: `null`, `undefined`, or undeclared?
+How would you check for each state?
+* What is a closure, and how/why would you use one?
+* Can you describe the main difference between a `.forEach` loop and a `.map()` loop and why you would pick one over the other?
+* What's a typical use case for anonymous functions?
+* How do you organize your code?
+(Module pattern, classical inheritance?)
+* What's the difference between host objects and native objects?
+* Difference between:
+  * `function Person(){}`
+  * `var person = Person();`
+  * `var person = new Person();`
+* What's the difference between `.call` and `.apply`?
+* Explain `Function.prototype.bind`.
+* When would you use `document.write()`?
+* What's the difference between feature detection, feature inference, and using the UA string?

+### AJAX & JSON

+* Explain AJAX in as much detail as possible.
+* What are the advantages and disadvantages of using AJAX?
+* Explain how JSONP works (and how it's not really AJAX).
+* Have you ever used JavaScript templating?
+If so, what libraries have you used?

+### JavaScript Fundamentals

+* Explain "hoisting".
+* Describe event bubbling.
+* What's the difference between an "attribute" and a "property"?
+* Why is extending built-in JavaScript objects not a good idea?
+* Difference between `document` load event and `document DOMContentLoaded` event?
+* What is the difference between `==` and `===`?
+* Explain the same-origin policy with regard to JavaScript.

+### ES6+ Features

+* Why is it called a ternary expression?
+What does "ternary" indicate?
+* What is `"use strict";`?
+What are the advantages and disadvantages of using it?
+* Create a for loop that iterates up to 100 while outputting:
+  * "fizz" at multiples of 3
+  * "buzz" at multiples of 5
+  * "fizzbuzz" at multiples of both 3 and 5.
+* Why is it a good idea to leave the global scope of a website untouched?
+* Why would you use the `load` event?
+Does this event have disadvantages?
+Do you know any alternatives?
+* Explain what a single-page application (SPA) is and how to make one SEO-friendly.
+* What is the extent of your experience with Promises and/or their polyfills?
+* What are the pros and cons of using Promises instead of callbacks?
+* What are some of the advantages/disadvantages of writing JavaScript in a language that compiles to JavaScript?
+* What tools and techniques do you use for debugging JavaScript code?
+* What language constructions do you use for iterating over object properties and array items?

+### JavaScript Internals

+* Explain the difference between mutable and immutable objects.
+* Explain the difference between synchronous and asynchronous functions.
+* What is the event loop?
+What is the difference between the call stack and the task queue?
+* Explain the differences in usage of `foo` between:
+  * `function foo() {}`
+  * `var foo = function() {}`
+* What are the differences between variables created using `let`, `var`, or `const`?
+* What are the differences between ES6 class and ES5 function constructors?
+* Can you offer a use case for the new arrow `=>` function syntax?
+How does this new syntax differ from other functions?
+* What advantage is there for using the arrow syntax for a method in a constructor?
+* What is a higher-order function?
+* Can you give an example of destructuring an object or an array?
+* ES6 Template Literals offer flexibility in generating strings.
+Can you give an example?
+* Can you give an example of a curry function and explain why this syntax offers an advantage?
+* What are the benefits of using spread syntax and how is it different from rest syntax?
+* How can you share code between files?
+* Why might you want to create static class members?

+---